staD020/png2prg/readme.md

  - Add -alt-offset flag to force screenshot offset 32, 36), used by a few graphicians.
 Though, please switch to the correct 32, 35.
  - Add -symbols flag to write symbols to a .sym file.
- - Interlace support, mcibitmap (drazlace and truepaint).
+ - Interlace support for mcibitmap (drazlace and truepaint).
  - Bugfix: allow blank images input (thanks Spider-J).
  - Allow colors not present in the image as -bitpair-colors (thanks Map).